leveleditor/CAMM-Crystal-Alien-Map-Maker/Crystal-Alien-Map-Maker/CAMM_Data/Default_Maps/readme (Level x).txt

 There also were cases due to CAMM being otherwise unable to read the data that has reaulted in null having to be given a default value.
 That said, the AI target parameter of units is to be assumed always wrong in these dumps.

+update:
+level27 repaired, i didn't change a 96 to a 48 in a 'rejig' function, whoops!